The Best Movies and TV Shows to Stream This Week

 With Love

-From the creator of Netflix' One Day at a Time comes With Love, a rom-com style series set to debut all five episodes on Dec.
-17. The show spans multiple holidays and follows siblings Lily and Jorge Jr. two members of the Diaz family looking for love amidst the family and not-so-family-friendly festivities surrounding Christmas Eve/Nochebuena, New Year’s Eve, Valentine’s Day, the Fourth of July, and Dia de los Muertos.
+From the creator of Netflix' One Day at a Time comes With Love, a five-episode rom-com style series.
+The show spans multiple holidays and follows siblings Lily and Jorge Jr. two members of the Diaz family looking for love amidst the family and not-so-family-friendly festivities surrounding Christmas Eve/Nochebuena, New Year’s Eve, Valentine’s Day, the Fourth of July, and Dia de los Muertos.
 The series stars Emeraude Toubia, Rome Flynn, Constance Marie, Mark Indelicato and more.

 You can catch this festive rom-com series on Prime Video.